dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

    Fill this section called Run a Python File accordingly once the video includes this info.
 Sotero should be done with the video during week 19/8 - 23/8

 ..
 Run a Python File - Needs to be redone according to video
 .. ----------------------------------------------------------------

 ..
 Once you've written your Python code, you can easily run it in VS Code.

+.. .. tip

+..
+Once you've selected the right interpreter you can run all the code in your python file by clicking the icon shaped like a play button in the top right of VS Code.

 ..         .. tab-item:: Windows